Complete guide to Optimist ropes

 Hello everyone!

-Recently, I wondered if there’s a comprehensive guide on the ropes used in Optimist sailing.
+Recently, I wondered whether there is a comprehensive guide to the ropes used in Optimist sailing.
 I never specifically searched for one, but while drafting this article, I looked around and mostly found partial information.
-So today’s article idea is to compile a complete overview of all the ropes used in an Optimist—everything in one place and in Hungarian.
+So today’s article aims to compile a complete overview of all the ropes used in an Optimist—everything in one place and in English.

 For clarity, I’ve grouped the ropes based on their location and function: